Blockstream/liquid_multisig_issuance/3of5/README.md

-# Issue Liquid assets on multisig addresses
+# Liquid assets on multisig addresses
-In this example, we will show how to create assets on Liquid in two 2-of-2 multisig addresses (one for the assets and one for the reissuance tokens).
+In this example, we will show how to:
+* create Liquid 3-of-5 multisig addresses
+* issue Liquid assets and reissuance tokens directly on such addresses,
+* register assets on the asset registry
+* send asset from the multisig output
+* reissue the asset

 ## Install Elements
 Download Elements from the [GitHub Releases page](https://github.com/ElementsProject/elements/releases), the following scripts use Elements version 0.18.1.9.